 For a brief introduction to the EPA’s Toxic Release Inventory (TRI) and GIS: Download all QGIS Tutorials.

-Click here for tutorial videos that guide you through downloading, extracting, adding and analyzing Toxic Release Inventory (TRI) data in a GIS.
+Click here for tutorial videos that guide you through downloading, extracting, adding and analyzing Toxics Release Inventory (TRI) data in a GIS.